 These rating agencies provide their opinions on an insurer’s ability to meet its obligations to its policyholders.
 All of Guardian’s financial strength ratings are considered investment grade, which is an important consideration when choosing a life insurance company.
 Guardian has $71.5 billion under management with a whopping $637 billion of life insurance in force.

-Guardian is also an A+ accredited business with the Better Business Bureau and has been accredited since 1957, which is the BBB’s highest rating.
-While no company can get it right 100% of the time, Guardian has demonstrated that negative customer experiences are the exception rather than the rule.
+Guardian is also an A+ accredited business with the Better Business Bureau and has been accredited since 1957, which is the BBB’s highest rating offered.
+While no company is perfect, Guardian has shown that poor customer experiences are few and far between.

 How Does Guardian Works With its Customers?

 Guardian has evolved since its founding into more than just life insurance.
 Often Guardian’s life insurance products are usually sold by financial professionals or independent life insurance brokers.
 Financial professionals typically can sell securities, like mutual funds and variable annuities, in addition to traditional life insurance.